Democratic Republic of the Congo

 The Democratic Republic of the Congo (DRC) is one of the world’s largest rainforest nations with some 152 million hectares of forest - almost 70% of the country’s land area.
 This is equal to 7.6% of the world’s total tropical forest area.
 The DRC lost the second-largest area of tropical primary forest of any country (after Brazil) in 2018.
 The main driver of this deforestation is small-scale, non-mechanized forest clearing for agriculture.
 At the current rate of tree cover loss, the DRC’s primary forests could be completely razed by 2100.

 REDD+ actors and activities

-Various multilateral investment programs are currently being implemented in the DRC, including the Forest Investment Program and the Mai Ndombe jurisdictional REDD+ program, which aims at achieving the reduction of 29 million tCO2 through result-based payments.
+Other multilateral investment programmes are currently being implemented in the DRC, including the Forest Investment Programme and the Mai Ndombe jurisdictional REDD+ project, which aims to achieve the reduction of 29 million tonnes of CO2 through results-based payments.

-Status of FLEGT Voluntary Partnership Agreement (VPA)
+DRC's FLEGT Voluntary Partnership Agreement

 For more information, see the Democratic Republic of the Congo page on the EU FLEGT Facility's website.